 More and more users are having problems with eye strain due to the amount of time they spend in front of screens.
 It’s not that surprising when you consider our modern lifestyles (TV, computer, smartphone, tablet…).
 The eye protection mode, as Huawei calls it, is an effective way to reduce blue light.
 Blue light has a negative impact on sleep as it disturbs the production of melatonin, an essential sleep hormone.

-- How to activate night mode on Pixel phones
+- How to activate night mode by default on Android

 - How to activate night mode on phones from other manufacturers